 As we have previously discussed, Canada sports betting has been legal since 1985… just not single-game wagering.
-Bettors in each of Canada’s 10 provinces have been able to make parlay bets through the provincial lotteries.
-The online sportsbooks run by the lotteries look very similar to the ones in America and all major sports and markets available – other than single wagers.
+Bettors in each of Canada’s 10 provinces and 3 territories have been able to make parlay bets through the provincial lotteries ever since.
+The online sportsbooks run by the lotteries have always looked very similar to the ones in America, with all major sports and markets available – other than single wagers.
 The only difference with the lottery-ran books was the requirement to take two or more wagers per bet rather than a single bet, which was originally required in order to reduce the chances of match-fixing.
 Ever since the passage of C-218, most of the provincial lotteries have added single-game sports betting to their preexisting platforms.

 Casinos and horse racing

 Canada is no stranger to casino gambling.
 Casinos dot the country and each province has its own lottery program.
 Prior to legalized casino gambling coming to New York and Michigan, residents of those two states flocked across the border to Niagara Falls and Windsor, respectively, to place bets at the cities’ large casinos.

 Horse racing is also popular in Canada, with several tracks doubling as racinos.
 The horse racing industry strongly opposed legalizing single-game wagering because of its potential impact on revenues.
 If people are betting on sports, they may not be as interested in betting on horses.
-Horse racing was exempted from C-218, which means that state lottery commissions will not offer horse racing as a wagering option.
-This was great news for the industry, as it will preserve the ability of the private horse racetracks to continue to host races and offer wagering at tracks across the country.
+Horse racing was exempted from C-218, meaning that state lottery commissions will not offer horse racing as a wagering option.
+This was great news for the industry, as it allowed the private horse racetracks to continue to host races and offer wagering at tracks across Canada.
 After being exempted from the bill, the industry quickly dropped its opposition and supported its final passage.

 The five provincial lottery commissions administer various lottery games along with online casinos and other gaming options throughout Canada.
 Canadians can play lottery games either online or in-person at retail locations such as convenience stores.